gshipley/enterprise_training/AdminTraining.md

 	[scaledapp-ose.example.com ~]\> remove-gear -a scaledapp -u 1a6d471841d84e8aaf25222c4cdac278 -n ose

-After removing the gear with the *remove-gear* command, verify that the application only contains two gears, HAProxy and a single runtime gear.
+After removing the gear with the *remove-gear* command, verify that the application only contains two gears, HAProxy and a single runtime gear:

 	$  rhc app show scaledapp